 Data resources on vascular plants

-To prepare a list of alien species and assess their invasive status, a study area was include the Yamal and the Gydan Peninsulas and areas adjacent to them from the south, up to the southern border of the Arctic in accordance with Circumpolar Arctic Vegetation Map (Walker, 2005).
+To prepare a list of alien terrestrial plant species and assess their invasive status, a study area was include the Yamal and the Gydan Peninsulas and areas adjacent to them from the south, up to the southern border of the Arctic in accordance with Circumpolar Arctic Vegetation Map (Walker, 2005).
 This territory corresponds to Yamal-Gydan floristic province (Yurtsev, 1994) or sector (Elvebakk et al., 1999).
 This territory contrasts with adjacent area in terms of a low floristic richness in association with various negative features of its flora: the gap in the distribution areas of many montane, predominantly East Siberian species; the absence of scores of 'eastern' (trans-Yenisey) species along with western ones (European, amphi-Atlantic, etc.) reaching the Ural Mts.
 Many 'western' species are confined to the lower Ob drainage up to the Taz Peninsula, and are lacking in the Gydan Peninsula; some of them are also recorded outside the Arctic from the mountains on the right bank of the Yenisey River.
 Most of the western elements are restricted to the southernmost areas whereas the role of the eastern counterparts increases northwards (Yurtsev, 1994).

 To characterize the composition of the non-native vascular flora of the Yamal-Gydan Arctic, we consulted diverse data sources.
 In preparing the check-list species of the study area, we used reference books as Arctic flora of the USSR (Tolmachev, 1960-1975; Tolmachev, Yurtzev, 8; Yurtzev, 1984-1897), Flora of the Yamal Peninsula (Rebristaya, 2013), comprehensive review on non-native vascular flora of the Arctic (Wasowicz et al., 2020), as well as we provide a scope a species records on huge corpus of Russian grey literature (Rebristaya, 1999; Kniazev, Morozova, 2006; Kniazev et al., 2006; Rebristaya, 2006; Pismarkina, 2014;Byalt, Egorov, 2019;Pismarkina, 2019; Pismarkina, Bystrushkin, 2019; articles with absence new records to the territory were excluded) and study ecological engineering surveys and monitoring by FRECOM on the South-Tambey LA and IEPI on Salmanovskiy (Utrenniy) LA.
 To georeference clarify of a number of localities of alien species and to determine their position in relation to the Arctic according to CAFF we used digital representation of specimens in Digital herbarium of Moscow State University (MW) and Komarov Botanical Institute RAS (LE).
 Mainly, this concerns the herbarium collection of P.Yu.
 Zhmylev and S.N.
 Elanosky collected in 1992: a lot of floristic records have not yet been published.
 A number of ambiguous plant species records for Yamal LNG conducted by FRECOM, were excluded from the final check-list.
 In particular Chamaenerion angustifolium is erroneously listed as an non-native species.
 A number of ambiguous records for Yamal LNG by FRECOM company, were excluded from the final check-list.
 This species rarely occurs in the middle part of the Yamal Peninsula, but it can actively populate disturbed territories as in other northern regions.
 Some species indicated in publications were also excluded from the check-list: Achillea asiatica Serg., Erigeron acris L. s.l., Agrostis clavata Trin.
 (Byalt, Egorov, 2019), Achillea salicifolia Besser ex DC., Lactuca sibirica L. (Pismarkina, 2014), and Myosotis laxa subsp. caespitosa (C.F.
 Schultz) Nordh.
 (Wasowicz et al., 2020).
 They are also native species actively colonize disturbed habitats.